AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-30/bb2b-2598-add-caching-capability.html">BB2B-2598: Adds caching capability to `storeConfig`, `currency`, `country`, `countries`, and `availableStores` GraphQl queries:</a> The BB2B-2598 patch adds caching capability to `storeConfig`, `currency`, `country`, `countries`, and `availableStores` GraphQl queries.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-30/bb2b-2598-add-caching-capability.html">BB2B-2598: Adds caching capability to storeConfig, currency, country, countries, and availableStores GraphQl queries:</a> The BB2B-2598 patch adds caching capability to storeConfig, currency, country, countries, and availableStores GraphQl queries.
 This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.30 is installed.
     </td>
     <td>New article</td>
     <td>May 25, 2023</td>